eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart.md

 Now that the [runtime services](#starting-runtime-services) are all up and running, let's start a debug session for the Vehicle App as next step.

-1. Open the main python file `src/VehicleApp/main.py` file and set a breakpoint within the `on_set_position_request_received`
+1. Open the main source file and set a breakpoint in the given method:
+   * Python main source file: `src/VehicleApp/main.py`, set breakpoint in method: `on_set_position_request_received`
+   * C++ main source file: `app/src/VehicleApp.cpp`, set breakpoint in method: `onSetPositionRequestReceived`
-2. Press <kbd>F5</kbd> to start the Vehicle App to start a debug session and see the log output on the `DEBUG CONSOLE`
+2. Press <kbd>F5</kbd> to start a debug session of the _Vehicle App_ and see the log output on the `DEBUG CONSOLE`

 To trigger this breakpoint, let's send a message to the Vehicle App using the mqtt broker that is running in the background.